AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 You can view if traffic is forwarded to the firewall instance by logging in to the VM-Series console.

 1. Click **Monitor**.
-2. Start ping packets from one Spoke VPC to another Spoke VPC where one or both of network domains are connected to Firewall Network domain.
+2. Start ping packets from one Spoke VPC to another Spoke VPC where one or both of network domains are connected to Firewall Network Security Domain.

 .. |access_key| image:: config_paloaltoVM_media/access_key.png